 The RLCC Training Department is responsible for coordination of all in-service and specialized training programs.
 Training curricula are formulated based on position requirements, professional development needs, current correctional issues, and new theories, techniques, and technologies.

 Located in the southwestern region of Avoyelles Parish, Raymond Laborde Correctional Center (RLCC) opened in 1989.
 RLCC rests on 1,187 acres of land just outside the city limits of Cottonport, Louisiana.
-RLCC received its first offenders on June 19, 1989.
+RLCC received its first imprisoned person on June 19, 1989.
 The original design capacity was 610, but renovations and new construction over the years have increased the operational capacity to 1,564.
 RLCC currently has a staff of 326 employees (321 classified, 5 unclassified) and an operating budget of $24.5 million.
 RLCC was first accredited by the American Correctional Association’s Commission on Accreditation in 1992.
 It has since been reaccredited in 1995, 1998, 2001, 2004, 2007, 2010 and 2013.